OmriBarZik/cywp/src/README.md

 Path to localy installed theme. this option enebale you to test your own theme on a vertual site.

-If this config is set the pluign will create a bind betwin the given path and the docker container and ignore the `wordpressThemePath` config. this path must contain a theme with the same name as you set at `wordpressTheme`
+If this config is set the plugin will create a bind between the given path and the docker container and ignore the `wordpressThemePath` config. this path must contain a theme with the same name as you set at `wordpressTheme`
 ### wordpressPlugins
 #### default `none`
-Object the that containes two types of plugins.
+Object the that contains two types of plugins.
 #### Local Plugins
-You set local plugin by passing its path.
-Its very importent that the plugin's name wiil be the same as the parameter
+You set the local plugins by passing its path.
+The plugin's name must be the same as the parameter

 you can use relative and absolute paths.
 ```jsonc